JdSeus/ChainCSS/README.md

 This method adds the cssClass immediately to the element and removes it after the time setted.

 ##### transitionToClass(cssClass, transitionClass, time)
 This method will add the CssClass to the element after the time setted.
-Before this time, the element will have the transitionClass atached to it.
+Before this time, the element will have the transitionClass attached to it.

 ##### transitionToNotClass(cssClass, transitionClass, time)
 This method will remove the CssClass of the element after the time setted.
-Before this time, the element will have the transitionClass atached to it.
+Before this time, the element will have the transitionClass attached to it.

 ##### delay(callback, time)
 This method is a simple delay with a callback after the time setted.
 It can be chained alongside the other methods, making it useful for general stuff.